MateusMaiaDS/spBART/README.md

-# rspBART
+# spBART

 <!-- badges: start -->
 <!-- badges: end -->

 ## Installation

-You can install the development version of rspBART from [GitHub](https://github.com/) with:
+You can install the development version of spBART from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")